Special Clinics/Health Promotion

 If you would like any further information please contact the surgery.

-There are some services that we provide which are not covered by the NHS e.g. medical examinations/reports/travel vaccinations/claim forms etc. These services attract a fee - a copy of the fees is displayed in the waiting area/reception or click here.
+There are some services that we provide which are not covered by the NHS e.g. medical examinations/reports/travel vaccinations/claim forms etc. These services attract a fee - a copy of the fees is displayed in the waiting area/reception or click here to visit the fees page.